Credit Suisse tops U.S. IPO tables for first time

-Credit Suisse Group AG CSGN.VX was the top underwriter for U.S. initial public offerings this year for the first time, bolstered by its role in helping large private equity backed companies go public.
+Dec 21 Credit Suisse Group AG was the top underwriter for U.S. initial public offerings this year for the first time, bolstered by its role in helping large private equity backed companies go public.

-The Swiss bank generated $4.7 billion (2.9 billion pounds) in IPO proceeds during 2012 from 41 issues, vaulting it in front of JP Morgan Chase & Co (JPM.N) with $4.6 billion, according to Thomson Reuters data.
+The Swiss bank generated $4.7 billion in IPO proceeds during 2012 from 41 issues, vaulting it in front of JP Morgan Chase & Co with $4.6 billion, according to Thomson Reuters data.

-Goldman Sachs Group Inc (GS.N) placed third with $4.5 billion, while the previously top-ranked Morgan Stanley (MS.N) came in fourth.
+Goldman Sachs Group Inc placed third with $4.5 billion, while the previously top-ranked Morgan Stanley came in fourth.

 Credit Suisse was ranked eighth last year in the U.S. IPO league tables with $2.8 billion in proceeds.